MPEGGroup/OpenFontFormat/README.md

 Additional changes can be introduced via CD and DIS ballot comments, the FDIS approval ballot only allows yes/no votes.

 The voting is done by national standards bodies, and you can join your country of residence's standards body through your employer, your own company, or (if your NB allows) as an individual, depending on your country's rules.
-(Sadly file attachments are not available in the mpeg-otspec mail archive, but all formal input and output documents can be found in the MPEG document registry and on ISO Livelink document repositories, which are only available to active members of SC29.)